XavierAgostino/algo-platform/README.md

 - Test your understanding by creating custom graphs
 - Prepare for exams with interactive practice
 - Explore edge cases like negative cycles and disconnected graphs
+- Compare different algorithms within the same category
+- Access multiple algorithm tools from a single platform

 ### For Educators